mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 N[[extended_message_digest -32 bytes-]]
 ```

-In the current proposal, we propose that in block version 3 they should sign the following digest:
+We propose that in block version 3, Ring MLSAGs (other than the [MCIP 31](https://github.com/mobilecoinfoundation/mcips/pull/31) Signed Contingent Inputs)
+should now sign the `extended_message_and_tx_summary_digest`,
+which is computed roughly as follows:

 ```mermaid
 graph TB